twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 ### /join-stream-as-viewer

 This endpoint adds the user to the Twilio conversation and adds some user state to some sync objects.
 The endpoint returns a [Twilio access token](https://www.twilio.com/docs/iam/access-tokens).
-The token includes grants that allow the client to connect to the live stream, sync objects, and conversation.
+The token includes grants that allow the client to connect to the Twilio Live Player SDK, Twilio Sync SDK, and Twilio Conversations SDK.
 The endpoint should be called when a user initially joins the stream as a viewer or when a user transitions from speaker to viewer.

 Request parameters: